kgeidel/MSDS-436-Research-Assignment-2/README.md

 <hr>

+* **assets** contains images generated to share results
+* **data** contains the raw arff data file from openml.org
+* **go_benchmark** contains source code (and results.csv) for the Go benchmark
+* **mc_benchmark** contains the Django project for the Python benchmark
+    * **core** is the main app of the Django project.
+Contains `models.py` that define the classes used to manage the database and conduct the Python experiment.
+    * *db.sqlite3* is our database file
+    * *django_benchmark.ipynb* is a Jupyter notebook that runs the Django experiment and generates pyplot figures comparing both Python and Go results.
+    * *setup.ipynb* is a Jupyter notebook that will extract the tic-tac-toe data from the arff and load it into SQLite.
+* *README.md* is this paper.
+* *requirements.txt* is a list of required python packages needed for the Django experiment.
+(Install using *pip*.)

 ### Experimental design

 <hr>

 According to Quora's AI bot (Assistant 2024) a Monte Carlo performance benchmark must have a defined problem, model, reference data and established metrics.
-Each framework must answer ....

-(INCLUDE "TREATMENT CONDITIONS" AND DATA)
+Each framework must complete three query tasks and generate the same output (i.e. same requirements on output.)

 The dataset used for the benchmark is a collection of every tic-tac-toe end state (van Rijn 2014).
 There are 958 records and 10 attributes (the state of each of the nine squares plus a boolean representing if 'X', who moves first, is victorious or not.)

 QUERY TASKS:

-* Logical combinations of conditionals: return all end states in which either side is victorious using a diagonal
+* Logical combinations of conditionals: return all end states in which either side is victorious using a diagonal.
 * Aggregation in queries: calculate the percentage of end states in which 'X' is victorious.
+Return the value as a string (including the percent sign.)
 * Aggregation in loops: given each square a point value based on its position (top-left is 1 and bottom-right is 9) sum each side's total "score" over all records.
+Return the value as a dict/struct with 'X' as the first key and 'O' as the second.

 ### Installing and running the benchmark